thirtyfive-35/ptcnbcFolder-encryptor-app/README.md

 app that encrypts and decrypts the selected folder and its subfolders

 download the below
--pip install cryptography
+--pip install cryptography,

--pip install PyQt5
+--pip install PyQt5

 after then just run